joe-aswonvos/ci-bootstrap-individual-project/README.md

 - The project should be deployed on GitHub pages
 - Wherever possible we should be utilising AI to improve our efficiency.

+AI - The design of the project is constrained by specific learning outcomes, including the requirement for a single-page HTML file, full utilization of the Bootstrap framework, HTML and CSS only, deployment on GitHub Pages, and leveraging AI tools for efficiency.

 ### Wireframes

+AI - Building wireframes is crucial in the design process as it allows for the visualization of the layout and structure of a project, ensuring that all elements are strategically placed and user experience is optimized before development begins.

+AI - Responsive design is crucial as it ensures that a website provides an optimal viewing experience across a wide range of devices, enhancing usability and accessibility for all users.

+#### Mobile Layout

+The intended mobile layout is a straightforward vertically scrolling site, with opportunities to click on items and open offcanvas elements for more information.

+#### Desktop Layour

+The intended desktop layout takes advantage of increased screen real-estate to put content side by side under the section headers, to prevent undue repitition of the sections, different Bootstrap elements and ordering will be used for variety.

 ### Colour Palette

+AI - The importance of color palette and contrast in web design lies in ensuring readability, accessibility, and visual appeal, which are crucial for providing an inclusive and engaging user experience.

 I had originally chosen a simple palette of orange, black and a slight off-white;